Piefayth/lightyear-template/README.md

 ## Usage

-Replace all instances of `mygame` in the names of folders and files with the name of your game.
+Replace all instances of `mygame` in the names of folders and files with the name of your game. (or not!)

 ```
 cargo run client -c 1